Configuration

 1. Open your terminal in the TYPO3 project root (where DDEV is available).

-If you are using DDEV, you can run the T3AC training task manually from the command line.
+If you are using DDEV, you can run the T3AS training task manually from the command line after confirming the correct task ID in System -> Scheduler.

 Legacy installation: